larsks/tm-v71-tools/README.md

 ```
 Usage: tmv71 channel export [OPTIONS]

-  Export channels to a CSJ document.
+  Export channels to a CSV document

-  A CSJ document is like a CSV document, but each field is valid JSON.

 Options:
   -o, --output FILENAME
-  -c, --channels TEXT
+  -c, --channels TEXT    Specify a single chanel (-c 1) or a range of channels
+                         (-c 1:10)
+  -s, --skip-deleted     Do not export deleted channels
   --help                 Show this message and exit.
 ```